Old But Gold: Tokyos Retro Car Owners Revel In Modern Classics - UrduPoint

 Old But Gold: Tokyo's Retro Car Owners Revel In Modern Classics

-Fast and furious they aren't, but for a group of Japanese retro car enthusiasts the sleek lines and high shine of their old-school models hold a much more special charm

-Tokyo (UrduPoint / Pakistan Point News - 5th Feb, 2021 ) :Fast and furious they aren't, but for a group of Japanese retro car enthusiasts the sleek lines and high shine of their old-school models hold a much more special charm.
+Tokyo, Feb 6 (UrduPoint / Pakistan Point News - 6th Feb, 2021 ) :Fast and furious they aren't, but for a group of Japanese retro car enthusiasts the sleek lines and high shine of their old-school models hold a much more special charm.

 A loose club of fans rolls up most weekends in central Tokyo to show off their Cadillacs, Chevrolets and other modern classic vehicles from the mid to late 20th century.